nicolamelluso/science-novelty/README.md

 ```

 ## Preliminary tips for reproducibility
-This repository demonstrates how to compute the metrics described in the associated paper.
+This repository shows how to compute the metrics described in the associated paper (forthcoming at _RESTat_).
 It is important to note that the original computations were executed on a server with approximately 500GB of RAM.
 Running the code as-is on less powerful machines is not recommended.
 Instead, we suggest optimizing the code to enable parallelized executions for better efficiency.

 The primary goal of this repository is to illustrate the conceptual framework behind each metric rather than provide highly optimized, production-ready implementations.
 To achieve better reproducibility and scalability, we recommend utilizing more advanced computational resources.
 For example:

 - Google BigQuery: Ideal for computing text-based metrics efficiently at scale.
 - ChromaDB: Suitable for handling operations involving embeddings.
--

 We welcome any feedback or suggestions for improving the code to enhance its reproducibility and usability.
 If you have ideas for integrating optimized Google BigQuery queries or other techniques that streamline the identification and calculation of the metrics, please let us know.

 For assistance or suggestions, feel free to contact Nicola Melluso at [nicolamelluso@gmail.com](nicolamelluso@gmail.com).